launchdarkly-labs/ld-nextjs/README.md

 This solution uses the Node Server SDK and the Javascript SDK.
 It features:

-- Server side rendering with both Server Components and Client Components.
+- Server side rendering
-- A universal LDClient which works on both client and server.
+- Bootstrapping

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) using App Router.